 In fact, the local store is where customer value is actualized and where any impression formed by advertising has either paid off or been lost.
 So marketers need to pay attention to that local delivery just as much as the bigger, more visible campaigns they're usually comfortable with.
 The fact that BMW does such a good job with both sides of this is a testament to the fact that their marketing teams know the importance of branding that goes all the way out to the "last mile" of the brand's network.

 Use Local Marketing Automation to Boost Brand Equity

 While brand equity building presents a real challenge for distributed brands, corporate teams can work with their franchisees to construct better local experiences.
 With continuous support from corporate teams, BMW is able to achieve maximum velocity and build valuable brand equity.

-For an extra boost to brand equity, many of the most successful franchised brands invest in Local Marketing Automation (LMA) software.
+For an extra boost to brand equity, many of the most successful franchised brands invest in brand management software.
 Why?
 With access to easy-to-use marketing templates, local affiliates are empowered to deliver a good brand experience at scale.
 The result?
 When franchisees adhere to the brand's approved standards and guidelines, franchisees strengthen the value of the brand and lock in that brand equity that is the foundation for long-term success.

 Here's how to get started: